pulumi/pulumi-hugo/themes/default/content/blog/using-pulumi-securely/index.md

 ### Assessing and Implementing

-Even if you’ve been using Pulumi for a while, we recommend you regularly take these three steps to continuously audit and improve your cloud security posture as it relates to your infrastructure as code.
+Even if you’ve been using Pulumi for a while, we recommend you regularly take these three steps to continuously audit and improve your cloud security posture as it relates to your infrastructure as code:

 1. Confirm your users', teams', and organization access are in line with either or both your code access or cloud access policies; make any necessary updates to access, permissions or scope of privilege.
 1. Audit any pipeline that uses Pulumi and ensure that they use fresh, rotated tokens.
 1. Review your audit logs regularly, noting any abnormal or unexpected activity.
 It is advisable to export these audit logs and process them with a security event management system.

 Some of the features mentioned, such as teams, SSO/SCIM and audit logs, are only available to Enterprise and/or Business Critical Edition users and those on our 14-day trial.
-If you would like to implement and/or test any of these features please [start a trial](https://app.pulumi.com/site/trial) or [Contact Us]({{< relref "/contact" >}}) for access.
+If you would like to implement and/or test any of these features please [start a trial](https://app.pulumi.com/site/trial) or [contact us]({{< relref "/contact" >}}) for access.